bwmp/MC/Server_Side/server_jars.md

 [Cuberite](https://cuberite.org/) : Cuberite is a recode of Minecraft servers from the ground up with its own API and plugins.
 It currently supports 1.8 to 1.12.2.

+[Feather](https://github.com/feather-rs/feather) : Feather is a recode of Minecraft servers entirely in the Rust programming language, aimed at making the server run multicore - this would significantly increase performance.
+It currently only supports 1.16.5.
+Worth noting, their plugin API is not finished yet either.

 [hMod](https://github.com/traitor/Minecraft-Server-Mod/) : The first server type with server side mods (plugins) supported.
 It supported early Alpha versions.

+[HotPur](https://github.com/ishlandbukkit/Hotpur) : HotPur is a 1.16.5 (?) fork of PurPur attempting to add Fabric mod support.

 [LightStone](https://github.com/grahamedgecombe/lightstone) : All the way back in 2011 in Alpha 1.0.16 an attempted multi-core Minecraft server project was made.
 It didn't head anywhere, but is the predecessor to the Glowstone project.